 Busy Books can be for children of different ages

 All busy books are different – some are for toddler’s and some are for older children.
-I’d say this nursery rhyme book (that you can download below) is suitable for toddlers from around 18-36 months.
+I’d say this nursery rhyme book (that you can download below) is suitable for toddlers and preschoolers from ages 2-4 years.

 Here’s what you will need to create your own busy book